superpios/node-scorecard/README.md

 Feedback is stored in a free Supabase table read directly from the static page — still no server of your own to run.

 ### 🌐 ASN Intelligence
-Every other explorer shows ASN saturation *right now*.
-The Scorecard adds the angle that matters when you're deciding **where to put a new node**: a dedicated view that groups active nodes by hosting provider (ASN), counts how many run on each, and flags the saturated ones.
+A dedicated view for deciding **where to put a new node**: it groups active nodes by hosting provider (ASN), counts how many run on each, and flags the saturated ones.

 - **Per-ASN node counts** — see at a glance which providers are crowded
 - **Saturation flags** — ASNs over the PlanWizard whitelist limit are marked `SATURATED`; nodes there are unlikely to get leased and earn
 - **Hosting column + diagnostic** — every node shows its ASN in the table, and a node on a saturated ASN gets a clear warning in its diagnostic ("may not get leased/earn")
 - **Pick a clean ASN** — low-count, non-saturated providers are the smart choice for a new node

 This turns a painful, learned-the-hard-way lesson (datacenter ASNs like IONOS, Oracle and OVH are saturated; residential ASNs are not) into something you can *see* before spending a cent.
+The same view doubles as a **node placement advisor**: search an ASN or a country and get an instant verdict (⛔ saturated / ⚠️ filling up / ✅ room available) with capacity-used %, plus the least- and most-crowded countries.

+### 🏆 Top Reliable
+The 25 most reliable active nodes ranked by **historical** uptime, stability and track record — not by who happens to be online right now.
+A node only ranks here by being consistently up across many samples.

+### 📈 Trends — the network over time
+The Scorecard records a snapshot of the network every 3 hours and shows how it **moves over time**:

+- **Network Pulse** — active-node count over time
+- **ASNs gaining / losing nodes** — watch providers fill up or empty out (IONOS went 285 → 188 active nodes in two days; this view catches that)
+- **Node movers** — nodes whose 7-day uptime improved or declined the most vs their own history

+### 🧊 Time Capsule — on Walrus (Sui)
+Once a day the network's historical snapshot is archived on **Walrus**, the decentralized storage protocol on Sui — currently on testnet as a proof of concept.
+Each capsule is an immutable, content-addressed blob with a verifiable hash and a public link shown in the Trends tab.
+The history of a decentralized VPN, stored on decentralized storage.

 ---